We also

 desperately need a ride back to New York -- Sam says she's rescued her sister

-Thus begins a strange, cross-country journey full of mysterious characters --
+begins a strange, cross-country journey full of mysterious characters -- and a

 Runs